USNavalResearchLaboratory/SeaRay/README.md

-To get started with SeaRay visit readthedocs.
+To get started with SeaRay visit http://searay.readthedocs.io/